 Depending on your advertising goals, you can choose the audience that best matches your customers.

 - To drive brand awareness, use affinity audiences to reach broad TV-like audiences

 - To reach as many potential customers as possible with an affinity for a specific product area, use custom affinity audiences

 - To reach specific audiences actively shopping for a product or service, use in-market audiences instead

 You can also use keywords to reach audiences researching products or services like yours.
-Audience keywords allow your ads to reach people likely to be interested in certain terms, based on their current and past browsing behavior.
+Audience keywords allow your ads to reach people likely to be interested in certain terms, based on their current and past browsing behaviour.

 This option can help you reach people who have previously visited your website while they visit other sites on the Google Display Network.
 You’ll find remarketing alongside interest categories in your account.

-This option allows you to reach people who are likely to be within the age, gender, and parental status demographic group that you choose.
+This option allows you to reach people who are likely to be within the age, gender and parental status demographic group that you choose.

 With audiences, you don't manually select places to show your ads.
 In this case, the sites or apps where your ads appear based on these methods are labelled 'automatic placements' in your statistics table on the Placements tab.